 - 57. Minimum data must be entered RGMS by 5pm AEDT on the specified due date to allow NHMRC and DFAT to start sourcing suitable assessors.
 Applications that fail to satisfy this requirement will not be accepted.
 Applicants are also reminded to complete the recommended fields below with correct information.
 Using placeholder text such as "text", "synopsis" or "xx" etc. are not acceptable as minimum data. - 58.
-Minimum data for the call consists of the following: - A-PA Home (specifically the Administering Institution, Application Title and Synopsis); - A-RC Research Classification; - A-RT Research Team and Commitment including the names of team members if known (note: team members may be added or deleted after the minimum data deadline until the close of applications at 5pm AEDT on Wednesday 8 November.
+Minimum data for the call consists of the following: - A-PA Home (specifically the Administering Institution, Application Title and Synopsis); - A-RC Research Classification; - A-RT Research Team and Commitment including the names of team members if known (note: team members may be added or deleted after the minimum data deadline until the close of applications).